hymkor/sqlbless/README.md

 The SQL-Bless is a command-line database client like SQL\*Plus or psql.

-- Emacs-like keybindings for inline editing of multiple lines of SQL.
+- Emacs-like keybindings for editing multi-line SQL input.
-    - The action of `Enter` key will only insert a line feed code.
+    - Pressing Enter inserts a line break by default.
+    - Use the ↑(Up) arrow key or Ctrl-P to move the cursor to the previous line for editing.
-    - Press `Ctrl-J` or `Ctrl`-`Enter` to execute the input.
+    - Press Ctrl-J or Ctrl-Enter to execute the input immediately.
+    - When you press Enter alone, the input is also executed if the last line ends with a semicolon or if the first word is a command such as `EXIT` or `QUIT`.[^exitquit]
 - Save the result of SELECT in CSV format
 - Supported RDBMS
     - SQLite3